Rockbox/rockbox/apps/plugins/text_viewer/readme.txt

        [reflow]
            - indent changes is two spaces (changable in the settings).
-           - supports the player which does not define HAVE_LCD_BITMAP.

-    [alignment]
-           - the right alignment supports the player which does not define HAVE_LCD_BITMAP.

     [bookmark]
            - increased the number of bookmarks that can be registered to 16.

 TODO list
-  - for the target which PLUGIN_BUFFER_SIZE < 0x13000 (i.e., archos series),
+  - for the target which PLUGIN_BUFFER_SIZE < 0x13000,
     support more than 999 pages of text.

   - add History feature.